QCD Anderson transition with overlap valence quarks on a twisted-mass sea

 In Figs.~\ref{fig:qcd_anderson_ipr_A370_angle}, \ref{fig:qcd_anderson_ipr_D370_angle} and \ref{fig:qcd_anderson_ipr_D210_angle} the relative eigenmode volume $r(\varphi)$ is shown for each data set.
 We estimate the mobility edge by determining the inflection points $\varphi_\mathrm{c}$, hence

 using fits of the form

-To maximize the goodness of fit of our model, aside from the fit constants $r_\mathrm{c} $, $\varphi_\mathrm{c} $, $b$, $c$, $d$, we vary the lower (left) and upper (right) bounds of the fit-window $\varphi_\mathrm{l}$ and $\varphi_\mathrm{r}$, and the binsize $\Delta\varphi$ over which $r(\varphi)$ is averaged.
-In doing so, we obtain fits where the reduced $\chi$ ($=\sqrt{\chi^2 / \mathrm{d.o.f.}}$) is unity to at least two digits precision for most of the data sets.
-The optimized binsize and boundaries as well as the reduced $\chi$ are given in boxes as part of the legend in each figure.
+To maximize the goodness of fit of our model, aside from the fit constants $r_\mathrm{c} $, $\varphi_\mathrm{c} $, $b$, $c$, $d$, we vary the lower (left) and upper (right) bounds of the fit-window $\varphi_\mathrm{l}$ and $\varphi_\mathrm{r}$, and the bin size $\Delta\varphi$ over which $r(\varphi)$ is averaged.
+In doing so, we obtain fits where $\chi^2 / \mathrm{d.o.f.}$ is unity to at least one digit precision for most of the data sets.
+The optimized bin size and boundaries as well as $\chi^2 / \mathrm{d.o.f.}$ are given in boxes as part of the legend in each figure.
 The corresponding fit windows are furthermore indicated by vertical red lines, and the resulting inflection points $\varphi_\mathrm{c}$ as red circles (with errorbars).
 With the single exception of the lowest temperature in the A370 ensemble (where a value consistent with zero is obtained for $\varphi_\mathrm{c}$), the inflection point always falls well inside the fit window.